 - Get an energy model done for your home,

-- Add insulation, air sealing, siding and efficient windows
+- Add insulation, air sealing, and efficient windows

 - Upgrade your mechanical systems